This post may contain affiliate links. For more information, please read my disclosure policy.

 Latin gives the ability to read the classics of the Western tradition in the original language, as most of the major works in the Western tradition for the last 2000 years were written in Latin.

-The translations help us read the major works, but as it’s commonly said, something is lost in the translation.
+The translations help us read the major works, but as it’s commonly known, something is lost in the translation.

-There you have it.
-7 reasons to include Latin in your homeschool that range from improving grammar and vocabulary to helping to learn foreign languages.
+There you have it: 7 amazing reasons to homeschool Latin that range from improving grammar and vocabulary to helping to learn foreign languages.